jackljk/DSC180B-website/index.md

 \end{equation}
 $$

-The NRMSE (Normalized Root Mean Square Error) is a measure of the error between the predicted and actual values, but in this case, they are modified to account for the spatial and global variability of the predictions. $NRMSE_s$ is the normalize global mean root-mean square error, and $NRMSE_g$ is $NRMSE$ in the global mean.
+The NRMSE (Normalized Root Mean Square Error) is a measure of the error between the predicted and actual values, but in this case, they are modified to account for the spatial and global variability of the predictions. $$NRMSE_s$$ is the normalize global mean root-mean square error, and $$NRMSE_g$$ is $$NRMSE$$ in the global mean.
 The equations also includes a weighing function to take the decreasing grid-cell area towards the north and south poles which is defined as follows,

 $$
 \begin{equation}